 Whatever help a particular pupil needs, we understand the importance of close liaison with parents in monitoring the progress of these pupils.

 By all these means, we offer the opportunity for pupils of differing abilities to develop their own capabilities to the full – and ultimately we help them to make the most of the opportunities the school has to offer.

-Since the start of this academic year, St George's School has been working under the government's new Code of Practice for Special Educational Needs called ‘Special Educational Needs and Disability Code of Practice: 0 to 25yrs’.
+St George's School works under the government's Code of Practice for Special Educational Needs called ‘Special Educational Needs and Disability Code of Practice: 0 to 25yrs’.